joereddington/paperwriting/grouppaperwriting.md

 * The reviewers
 * The vetoing reviewers.

-'Vetoing reviewers' can be a subset of authors cannot intersect with writers or reviewers.
+'Vetoing reviewers' can be a subset of Authors but cannot intersect with writers or reviewers.
 Writers and reviewers also can't intersect.
 Writers is a subset of Authors.

 TODO - venn diagram